click to download a copy

 In all cases, the decision of the judges will be final.
 Complaints or suggestions must be made in writing and submitted to the director.

-Critiques and score sheets will be shared with the studio director in this same shared Dropbox folder for music submission.
-We aim to give all critiques at the completion of the event.
+Digital critiques will be managed by Video Judge.
+You will create a studio log in to access and share critiques with your students.
 Our mission is to provide helpful, insightful and encouraging feedback, gently delivered while being comprehensive and audible.
 Critiques will cover dancer’s technique and performance quality as well as content’s appropriateness and choreographic elements.
 Critiques should come for every entry, from all three vetted and highly qualified judges.
 Our systems include quality checks for any human or technological issues that may hinder your reception of the best critiques possible.
-In the event of extreme circumstances, paper critiques, or lost critiques may occur.
+In the event of extreme circumstances, lost critiques may occur.
+In this case, paper or re-recorded critiques will be suppled whenever possible.

 Props & Scenery: